shresthgoel77-png/Argus/README.md

-# AI Reliability Engineer
+# 🛡️ AI Reliability Engineer

+> **A closed-loop, automated reliability workflow: Detect, Investigate, Root-Cause, Auto-Remediate, and Verify.**

 The AI Reliability Engineer detects a real regression, investigates with real evidence, gets a validated AI root-cause analysis, executes a human-approved fix, and proves recovery.
-This is not a chatbot; it is a full, automated reliability workflow.
+This is **not** a chatbot; it is a full, automated reliability engineering workflow.

-## Why this exists
+## ✨ Why this exists

-While most "AI monitoring" demos stop at detection and anomaly alerts, this system closes the loop through verified recovery.
+While most "AI monitoring" demos stop at detection and anomaly alerts, this system **closes the loop** through verified recovery.
 It proves that an AI agent workflow can end with a safely executed remediation that demonstrably restores system health.

+---

-## Architecture
+## 🏗️ Architecture & Component Responsibilities

-This project is structured as a locally-run hackathon demonstration.
-It uses Docker Compose for generic telemetry infrastructure and FastAPI for the core logic layer, prioritizing a fast, self-contained golden path over distributed environment scaffolding.
+This project prioritizes a fast, self-contained **golden path** optimized for hackathon demonstration.
+It uses Docker Compose for generic telemetry infrastructure and FastAPI for the core logic layer.

 ```text
 +-------------------+       +-----------------------+       +-------------------+